alteryx/featuretools/docs/source/guides/performance.rst

 Improving computational performance
 ===================================

 Feature engineering is a computationally expensive task.
-While featuretools comes with reasonable default settings for feature calculation, there are a number of built-in approaches to improve computational performance based on dataset and problem specific considerations.
+While Featuretools comes with reasonable default settings for feature calculation, there are a number of built-in approaches to improve computational performance based on dataset and problem specific considerations.

 Reduce number of unique cutoff times
 ------------------------------------